X-LANCE/text2sql-lgesql/README.md

 ## Evaluation and submission

-1. Create the directory `saved_models`, save the trained model and its configuration (at least containing `model.bin` and `params.json`) into a new directory under `saved_models`.
+1. Create the directory `saved_models`, save the trained model and its configuration (at least containing `model.bin` and `params.json`) into a new directory under `saved_models`, e.g. `saved_models/electra-msde-75.1/`.

 2. For evaluation, see `run/run_evaluation.sh` and `run/run_submission.sh` (eval from scratch) for reference.

-3. Model instances and submission scripts are available in codalab:
+3. Model instances and submission scripts are available in [codalab:plm](https://worksheets.codalab.org/worksheets/0x53017948b7dc4cbd95d3191a35f6b6b2) and [google drive](https://drive.google.com/file/d/1ALf5ycxMViHrT5WGuFO3g9eT7R2S1rgy/view?usp=sharing): including submitted BERT and ELECTRA models.
+Codes and model for GLOVE are deprecated.

-  - [codalab:glove](https://worksheets.codalab.org/worksheets/0x509e0907c63f4f9ab92fe5490069aa7e): word vectors GLOVE, codes deprecated, better train a new instance
-  - [codalab:plm](https://worksheets.codalab.org/worksheets/0x53017948b7dc4cbd95d3191a35f6b6b2): including BERT and ELECTRA

 ## Results
-Dev and test **EXACT MATCH ACC** in the official [leaderboard](https://yale-lily.github.io//spider):
+Dev and test **EXACT MATCH ACC** in the official [leaderboard](https://yale-lily.github.io//spider), also provided in the `results` directory:

 | model | dev acc | test acc |
 | :---: | :---: | :---: |